vlaufoo/MatrixMult/README.md

 - A constructor, to dynamically allocate the matrix.
 - A copy constructor.
 - A destructor, to correctly deallocate the memory.
-- A few operators (sum, normal multiplication, an custom || operator to aid with padding, a copy operator to avoid double delete errors) which override their normal meaning.
+- A few operators (sum, normal multiplication, a custom || operator to aid with padding, a copy operator to avoid double delete errors) which override their normal meaning.
 - A few get/set methods, since the members are private.
 - A few methods specifically created to prep the matrices for multiplication (padding addition, padding removal etc.)
 - The tiled multiplication function, that will be described in the following paragraph.

 ## The tiled multiplication method

 The `MultiplyTilesOnce` method in the Matrix class is the "kernel" of the tiled matrix multiplication.
-In ths scaled down version of the tiled multiplication algorithm, each thread will repeat this kernel for as many times as there are columns of tiles in the `A` matrix, so that it is completely independent of the other threads, but in other, more complete forms, the threads could first do all matrix multiplications between tiles, and then all the additions to get the final result, splitting the operation in its *"independent"* and *"dependent"* components, and doing the second part only when all the partial results are ready.
+In ths scaled down version of the tiled multiplication algorithm, each thread will repeat this kernel for as many times as there are columns of tiles in the `A` matrix, so that it is completely independent of the other threads.
+In other, more complete forms, the threads could first do all multiplications between tiles, and then all the additions to get the final result, splitting the operation in its *"data-independent"* and *"data-dependent"* components, and doing the second part only when all the partial results are ready.
 In our case, the function itself is nothing more than an adaptation of the normal matrix multiplication, using the index of the result tile and the number of the kernel iteration as points of reference, applied only to one tile:

 ```c++
         void MultiplyTilesOnce(Matrix& A, Matrix& B, int IdxAcol, int IdxArow, int IdxBcol, int tSize){